QuantLet/Styleguide-and-FAQ/README.md

-- YAML parser debugger ([yamldebugger](https://github.com/lborke/yamldebugger)) according to the QuantNet style guide: the R-Package [yamldebugger](https://github.com/lborke/yamldebugger) may be freely used for testing and validating the own Quantlets bevore uploading them into https://github.com/quantlet
+- YAML parser debugger ([yamldebugger](https://github.com/lborke/yamldebugger)) according to the QuantNet style guide: the R-Package [yamldebugger](https://github.com/lborke/yamldebugger) may be freely used for testing and validating the own Quantlets bevore uploading them into https://github.com/quantlet Mainly, it checks the validity of the YAML meta information and the completeness of the mandatory data fields as described in [Styleguide](Styleguide.md)

 __Guideline I:__
 - Abbreviations